Self-averaging parameter estimation for coarse-grained particle models: Example 2: Brownian trap with HI

 A practical limitation appears only near the boundaries of the fitted range.
 Since the parameter updates are performed at every time step, the effective statistics contributing to a given coefficient depend on how often particle pairs sample separations within the support of the corresponding B-spline basis function.
 Near $R_{\mu\nu}\approx 0$ and close to the cutoff, the number of contributing pairs is significantly reduced, leading to noisier updates.
 Consequently, the coefficients associated with basis functions supported near the ends of the interval converge more slowly than those corresponding to the well-sampled central region.

 Because the RPY mobility tensor is reproduced faithfully with the B-splines parameterized model, all observables computed with the original RPY model will be reproduced with the parameterized model.
 As an example, we plot in Fig \ref{fig:RMS} the mean square displacement in both models, showing excellent agreement.
 As the particles are tethered to the origin by a spring, the RMS displacement exhibits a plateau.
 This plot helps to understand the range of time lags $\Delta t$ for which the converged parameters are insensitive to $\Delta t$.
 In the plateau region $\Delta t\ge 50$ the observable $O$ in (\ref{Ottau}) does not allow one to discriminate well between different parameters, leading to a dependence of the parameters on $\Delta t$.
 We observe that the lag time range for the parameter $\tilde{D}_0$ is ${\Delta t} \in \left[0.1,50\right]$, while for the off-diagonal parameters $a_\alpha,b_\alpha$ it is ${\Delta t} \in \left[0.1,2\right]$.
-Because all basis coefficients are fitted using the same lag time, the usable \(\Delta t\) window is set by the most restrictive long-range modes.
-Since the corresponding basis contributions decay rapidly and become poorly resolved at large lag, the common admissible range is narrow.
-Allowing basis-dependent lag times would relax this constraint and broaden the \(\Delta t\) interval.
+In the present work, for simplicity, we use the same update frequency, relaxation time, and lag time for all basis coefficients.
+This is only an implementation choice, not a restriction of the method.
+In general, each parameter could be assigned its own update frequency, relaxation time, and lag time.
+One could also use adaptive updates based on the number of effective samples contributing to each basis coefficient.
+Such non-uniform updates would act as a preconditioning of the parameter dynamics.
+They do not, however, generate additional information in poorly sampled regions; improving those regions would require longer simulations, enhanced sampling, or appropriately reweighted estimators.
+More generally, the self-averaging formulation is modular: different parameters may be coupled to different instantaneous estimators and different update protocols, as long as the corresponding averaged dynamics has the desired moment-matching condition as its fixed point.
+In this work we kept the same conditions for all parameters in order to keep the implementation and the analysis of lag dependence as simple as possible.